e-kwsm/nwchem-wiki/SYMMETRY----Symmetry-Group-Input.md

 directive is used, a group name must be specified by supplying an entry for the string variable `<group_name>` or `<group number>`.
 The latter is useful for the space groups discussed in the section below.
-The group name should be specified as the standard Schöflies symbol.
+The group name should be specified as the standard Schönflies symbol.
 Examples of expected input for the variable group\_name include such entries as:

 -   c2v - for molecular symmetry *C*<sub>2*v*</sub>